epiverse-trace/numberize/README.md

-French or Spanish words from `"zero"` to `"nine hundred and ninety nine trillion, nine hundred and ninety nine billion, nine hundred and ninety nine million, nine hundred and ninety nine thousand, nine hundred and ninety nine"` to positive integer values.
+French or Spanish words from `"zero"` to `"nine hundred and ninety nine trillion, nine hundred and ninety nine billion, nine hundred and ninety nine million, nine hundred and ninety nine thousand, nine hundred and ninety nine"` to positive integer values, and vice versa.

 <!-- This sentence is optional and can be removed -->